ReyRiordan/ReyRiordan/README.md

 Currently an undergraduate at Rutgers University (The Honors College) pursuing a B.S. in Computer Science, B.A. in Cognitive Science, and minor in Mathematics, graduating in May 2026.

 I am interested in closing the gap between AI capabilities and their usefulness in the real-world.
-What's the point of impressive benchmark performance if these models aren't actually helping people?
+What's the point of benchmark performance if it's still not actually helping people?

 ### 🏥 Research
-Over the past two years, I have been leading several AI initiatives at Robert Wood Johnson Medical School (RWJMS).
+Over the past two years, I have been leading several AI-for-education initiatives at Robert Wood Johnson Medical School (RWJMS).
 Some highlights are:
 *   Virtual patient simulation
 *   Automated clinical note evaluation
 *   AI-based medical education platform